 Joe made the world a better place.
 The core of what we hope to achieve lies in continuing his passion and dedication to the range of projects we take part in.
 We strive to build productive relationships and have a positive impact will all of our pursuits.
 Please join us by supporting our efforts to make a meaningful difference in the lives of others.

-The Foundation will to support diabetes research, education, and the Barton Center camps for diabetic children; but will also support a wide variety of other charitable causes that will perpetuate Joe’s living legacy.
+The Foundation will continue to support diabetes research, education, and the Barton Center camps for diabetic children; but will also support a wide variety of other charitable causes that will perpetuate Joe’s living legacy.

 "Young Joe Kenney was defined by his smile, not his illness"